 What You Need to Know About Hormone Replacement Therapy (HRT)

 Hormone replacement therapy, also referred to as menopausal hormone therapy, is an FDA-approved treatment used to relieve common symptoms of menopause and perimenopause.
-In addition to reducing the severity and occurrence of sweating, hot flashes, and other symptoms, it is also efficient in minimizing the risk of osteoporosis.
+In addition to reducing the severity and occurrence of sweating, hot flashes, and other symptoms, it is also effective in minimizing the risk of osteoporosis.

 How Is It Taken?